 Suggestion for PD:

-This week’s suggestion for PD, stems from lessons learned during a class hosted by my friend and colleague, Dr. Meggin McIntosh (@MegginMcIntosh), president of Emphasis on Excellence, Inc. The class was titled, “Setting Policies in Your Personal and Professional Life.”
+This week’s suggestion for PD, stems from lessons learned during a class hosted by my friend and colleague, Dr. Meggin McIntosh (@MegginMcIntosh), president of Emphasis on Excellence, Inc. The class was titled, “Setting Personal and Professional Policies.”

 During the class, Meggin defined policies as inherently different from rules or guidelines.
 She argued that policies are, in fact, “strategically crafted statements used to establish boundaries for your time, energy, and attention.”
 Further, she pressed that because “policies are not up for discussion,” they are invaluable in our efforts to have more control over our responses and how we spend our time.